 Yonkou Productions claims that Re:Zero Season 2 was greenlit for production a “long time ago” back in 2017 but it was a closely-guarded secret.
 However, this does not mean the Re:Zero sequel has been in production since 2017.

-The staff at animation studio White Fox producing Re:Zero Season 2 has not yet been revealed.
-However, some of the returning cast members have been listed by a video trailer for the second season.
+The staff at animation studio White Fox will be returning to produce Re:Zero Season 2.
+In addition, some of the returning cast members have been listed by a video trailer for the second season.

 - Subaru is played by Yusuke Kobayashi